sunflowerdojo/sunflowerdojo.github.io/_posts/2016-11-23-confusing-error-messages-alienate-new-users.md

 ---
-title: 'What do you mean my system doesn't meet your requirements?'
+title: "What do you mean my system doesn't meet your requirements?"
 date: 2016-11-23T06:07:10-05:00
 author: Mehron Kugler
 layout: post